immunefi-team/Bounty_Boosts/Puffer Finance/28729 - [SC - Insight] MINIMUM_DELAY uses incorrect value of  days ins....md

 # MINIMUM_DELAY uses incorrect value of 7 days instead of 2 days

-Submitted on Sun Feb 25 2024 03:04:26 GMT-0400 (Atlantic Standard Time) by @MrPotatoMagic for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 25th 2024 at 09:04:26 UTC by @MrPotatoMagic for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28729